|

 Why EAW?....:

-air at once.
-Others play it because of the (almost) full dynamic playable
+Others play it because of the (almost) full dynamic playable Campaign /

-Campaign / Career Mode.
-(Read my 'Full Review Help Document' to learn
+Career Mode.
+(Read my 'Full Review Guide' to learn more about

 Versions:

-The official EAW Demo is really a software only rendered game and allows you to play for
+The official EAW Demo is a software only rendered game and allows you to play for

-for some extra words about the EAW 5min Demo and where to get it.
+for some extra words about the EAW 5min Demo and links to Download it.

 This is the CD version.
 Of course, you must at least 'install'

-this version if you want the stock game.
+this version if you want the game.
 This version is said to be

 flawed in some areas and advisable to patch up to a more refined